 - Do they know when it’s better to implement encryption vs obfuscation for any given data type or workflow?

-- Does the SDK have coverage to encrypt all the data stored in the sandbox, strings, app preferences, resources, and in-memory?
+- Does the SDK have coverage to encrypt all the data stored in the sandbox, strings, app preferences, resources, memory?

 - How deep are the security protections?
 Do the protections use multiple detection mechanisms scattered throughout the app, or triggered at different times?
 Does the protection cover multiple API or code layers?
 For example, to offer effective protection against malicious debugging, the solution needs to protect against JDWP-based debuggers at the Java level, and against ptrace-based debuggers at the native C or C++ layer.